 Efficient Storage and Inference of Neural Networks for Multimedia Applications

 Artificial neural networks have been adopted for a broad range of tasks in almost every technical field, such as medical applications, transportation, network optimization, big data analysis, surveillance, speech, audio, image and video classification, image and video compression, and many more.
 Their recent success is based on the feasibility of processing much larger and complex neural networks (deep neural networks, DNNs) than in the past, and the availability of large-scale training data sets.
-An additional factor for the exponential growth are new use cases, such as federated learning with continuous communication between many devices.
+An additional factor for the exponential growth is the appearance of new use cases, such as federated learning with continuous communication between many devices.
 Accordingly, this requires the highest compression in order to minimize the overall communication traffic, and reduce the size of networks for inference.
 Thus a standard for neural network coding (NNC) has been defined in ISO/IEC 15938-17 “Compression of Neural Networks for Multimedia Description and Analysis”.

-[Ed.note: add benefits of using NNC in specific application areas]
+Examples of specific applications targeted by the standard include (image) classification, image/video compression or federated training.
+In many (image) classification applications, trained models (and possibly updates) need to be deployed to a large number of target devices, such as mobile phones or smart cameras.
+In image/video compression, models adjusted to specific content characteristics may need to be sent frequently to the decoder.
+In federated training scenarios, updated models need to be exchanged frequently between nodes.
+All these use cases benefit from smaller serialized representations of trained models, and many of the target use cases also benefit from more energy efficient inference with models of reduced complexity.

 Scope of the specification and relation to exchange formats

 As the coding of neural networks is likely to have a hardware dependent and hardware independent component, the NNC standard is designed as a toolbox of compression technologies.
 Some of these technologies require specific representations in an exchange format (i.e., sparse representations, adaptive quantization), and thus a normative specification for representing outputs of these technologies is defined.
 For other technologies (e.g. pruning), that do not require a certain representation, NNC also specifies generic metadata.
 Therefore, NNC is independent of a particular neural network exchange format.
-However, interoperability solutions with most common formats are described in the annexes of the specification, including PyTorch, TensorFlow, Open Neural Network Exchange (ONNX), or the Neural Network Exchange Format (NNEF).
-Interoperability with these formats is specified in two ways: Either, NNC is used independently by compressing all parameter tensors of a neural network and including the respective NN structure or connection graph into the bitstream, or NNC is used within an external framework by also coding neural network parameters tensor-wise, while all structure data is handled by the framework.
+However, interoperability solutions with the most common formats are described in the annexes of the specification, including PyTorch, TensorFlow, Open Neural Network Exchange (ONNX), and the Neural Network Exchange Format (NNEF).
+Interoperability with these formats is specified in two ways: Either, NNC is used independently by compressing all parameter tensors of a neural network and including the respective NN structure or connection graph into the bitstream, or NNC is used within an external framework by also coding neural network parameters tensor-wise, while all structure data is handled by the external framework.

 Features of the standard